 A good example that highlights why this issue is shown in Figure 5.1.
 In testes of mice, the Wdfy3 gene produces at least two different transcripts from different promoters.
 Virtually all piRNAs map within the bounds of the shorter isoform (PI-Wdfy3.1).
 The promoter that falls more 3′ within the gene is also bound by A-MYB.
 The more 5′ promoter, which presumably drives transcription of the longer isoform (PI-Wdfy3.2), is not bound by A-MYB.
 Also, in A-Myb mutants, piRNAs from the shorter locus are drastically reduced as are RNA-Seq reads.
 RNA-Seq reads aligning to the longer transcript did not decrease.

 Figure 5.1: wdfy3 locus expresses both mRNA and piRNA precursor form in testes The mouse genomic locus wdfy3 expresses both a traditional mRNA form, originating from an upstream TSS, and a piRNA precursor transcript from a downstream TSS.
 The piRNA precursor form appears to originate from an A-MYB-bound promoter, and is expressed in A-Myb heterozygous mice.
 Also small RNAs (piRNAs) mapping to this locus are only observed in A-Myb heterozygous mice, and not in A-Myb mutant mice.
+(Could it be possible that A-Myb recruits another protein that will tag the transcript as a piRNA instead of a classic mRNA (will you discuss this later?).

 These results indicate that A-MYB drives transcription of the shorter pi-Wdfy3.1 isoform, but not longer isoform, annotated elsewhere simply as Wdfy3.
 A general phenomenon of piRNAs mapping to the 3′ -UTR of mRNAs has been reported [Robine et al., 2009].
 How does a cell discriminate between these two transcripts